EsoHub/EsoHub-Main/README.md

 # Open Source

-This script will not be open sourced.
-Do not ask for the source.
+This script will not be open sourced however, we may post the source of it's old version on GitHub when EsoHub v3 releases.

 # Report a Bug